footworkjs/footwork-documentation/docs/router-custom.md

 1. The new route is looked up via [router.getRouteForState](#getrouteforstate).

-    This method is expected to take the currentState and use that to lookup and return the new route details.
+    This method is expected to take the currentState and use that to lookup and *return* the new route details.
 See [route resolution and execution](#route-resolution-and-execution).

+    This is what you will want to override if implementing custom routing logic.

-1. The `currentRoute` is executed.
+1. The `currentRoute` returned from [router.getRouteForState](#getrouteforstate) is executed.

-    A deep object comparison is done on the old route and newly written currentRoute, *if* they are different then the route is executed.
+    A deep object comparison is done on the old route and new currentRoute, *if* they are different then the route is executed.

+    *Execution* of a route means:

+    * Its `controller` callback is executed
+    * If the route has a `title` it is used to set the browser title
+    * If the route has a `url` property it is used to set the browser url

 ## Route Resolution and Execution